cberes/connection-tree/README.md

 A tree of connections between humans and businesses (or other types).

 This is my work for one take-home programming challenge for a job interview.
-I replaced some files that I did not create.
+I replaced some files that I did not create originally.

 ## Usage